addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfigGui.rst

 1. While still in the Subnets dashboard, select the 'public' subnet.
 That is, the subnet with the Name of 'public'.
 2. In the bottom part of the page, select the **Route Table** tab.
 3. Click **Edit route table association**.
-4. In the 'Edit route table association' step, select the route table ID of the 'public' route table.
+4. In the 'Edit route table association' window, select the route table ID of the 'public' route table.
 5. Click **save**, then **Close**.
 Unfortunately, the Name does not appear on the drop down list for selection.
 But you'll know you have the right one because there will be a route that uses the Internet Gateway.

     Now, you'll see that the 'private' subnet remains associated with the 'private' route table and the 'public' subnet is associated with the 'public' route table.